This page provides information to College Students about voting by Absentee Ballot in Primary, General and Special Elections.

-If you are registered to vote in Delaware and unable to vote at your Polling Place on Election Day, submit your Affidavit requesting an Absentee Ballot as soon as you know your address for the Fall Semester in the year of a General Election.
-Links to Affidavits are listed below.
+If you are registered to vote in Delaware and unable to vote at your Polling Place on Election Day, submit your Request for Absentee Ballot application as soon as you know your address for the Fall Semester in the year of a General Election.

 Questions about eligibility and/or the Absentee Voting Process?
 Contact the Department of Elections for the county in which you are registered to vote.

 Visit our Absentee voting by College Students page for information about absentee voting in your state.

 IMPORTANT: Apply early, vote and return your Absentee Ballot as soon as possible before the election.

 Things you can do to make sure that your Absentee Ballot is received on time and counted:

 - Visit or contact the Department of Elections for the county in which you make your home while you are home during the summer to complete a Request for Absentee Ballot application , vote by Absentee Ballot for the State Primary Election, and/or to obtain information.